 Assigned to businesses by the IRS, an Employee Identification Number helps the government identify a business and essentially will act as the company’s social security number.
 The IRS will use the number to keep track of the business’s tax reporting.

-Forming an LLC in Texas is a great way to capitalize on the state’s business-friendly environment while still receiving superior asset protection should there be a case where the business is unable to pay off debts or is facing a lawsuit.
+End of the day forming an LLC in Texas is a great way to capitalize on the state’s business-friendly environment while still receiving superior asset protection should there be a case.
+Where the business is unable to pay off debts or is facing a lawsuit.
 The business structure covers all members of the LLC by keeping their assets separate from the business.